linuxer77/Portfolio/README.md

 # Harshit Gupta — Portfolio (Next.js + Tailwind)

-This is a file-explorer style portfolio inspired by Sharath's site, implemented with Next.js App Router and Tailwind CSS.
+This is a file-explorer style portfolio inspired by Sharath's site (https://sharaths-files.vercel.app/), implemented with Next.js App Router and Tailwind CSS.

 ## Scripts